 |

-"Hoover" returned to DunRoamin' on August 16, 2024.
+Hoover returned to DunRoamin' on August 16, 2024.
 He had originally come to us on April 19, 2024 from Woodstock where he, his mom Henrietta and siblings Hayden and Heist had been dropped on the doorstep of someone who could not cope with cats.
 He was adopted on July 8, 2023 and did well, but was subsequently required to eat a special diet to ensure he did not block.
 His owners were unable to keep him on that diet, so he returned to us where it was learned that he was badly blocked (urine could not leave his body).
 Hoover was born about February 19, 2023 and is the SWEETEST boy you will ever meet!

 Hoover required a urinary catheter to be inserted into his ureter in order to be unblocked.
 He was placed on IV fluids and had his bloodwork checked, which was fine.
 He was soon SO much better!
-Hoover will require a diet of Royal Canin Urinary S/O food which will guarantee that he will never block again, so he will be perfectly fine (and perfect!) forever.
-We have had dozens of cats on this diet, and there has never, ever been a recurrence!
-Please come meet him - you will fall in love in no time at all! |
+Hoover requires a diet of Royal Canin Urinary S/O food which will guarantee that he will never block again, so he will be perfectly fine (and perfect!) forever.
+We have had dozens of cats on this diet, and there has never, ever been a recurrence, as long as they eat that diet!
+On July 12, 2025, Hoover met a family from Woodstock.
+They already have one cat of similar age and personality who is also eating Royal Canin Urinary S/O food, so Hoover is a perfect match for their home.
+Congratulations, Hoover!
+Have a great life!
+Don't forget to write!! |

-Strauss |
+| Strauss |

-Bliss and Valerie Burgoyne North View, NBDebi O'Leary Woodstock, NB |
+Bliss and Valerie Burgoyne North View, NBDebi O'Leary Woodstock, NB

 |